epam/NGB/docs/md/user-guide/target-identification.md

 This block contains info about _drugs_ with investigational or approved indications targeting the current target gene(s) according to their curated mechanism of action.

-When the block is collapsed - its header contains short info about the count of associated drugs to the target gene(s):
+When the block is collapsed - its header contains short info about the count of unique drugs associated to the target gene(s) and the total count of records with these drugs in databases:
   ![NGB GUI](images/targets-33.png)

 When the block is expanded - it contains a table with known drugs that treat diseases associated with the current target: